How Debt Is Divided in a Divorce

 Common Questions

-Am I responsible for debt in my spouse's name?
+Am I responsible for debt in my spouse's name only?

 Does the divorce decree remove my name from a joint loan?